Frederik Christian von Haven: Expedition to Arabia

-He arrived in Marseilles on 8 May and rejoined the other expedition members on the Grønland when it arrived on 13 May.
+He arrived in Marseille on 8 May and rejoined the other expedition members on the Grønland when it arrived on 13 May.
 He had enjoyed himself in the city, going to theatrical performances and concerts and visiting prominent people, and writes in his expedition journal that he "wished they had stayed away for another 14 days".

-On 3 June, the ship set sail from Marseilles for Constantinople.
+On 3 June, the ship set sail from Marseille for Constantinople.
 On the way there, von Haven and Forsskål had a major disagreement which affected the entire expedition.
 In his journal, von Haven describes it as a minor discussion arising from Forsskål's dissatisfaction with Kramer's scholarly capabilities, which he won; he writes that Forsskål left the cabin, unable to respond.
 In Constantinople von Haven bought a few packets of arsenic, causing his colleagues to be afraid he intended to poison them; they wrote to Bernstorff and the Danish consul in Constantinople, von Gähler, to have him removed from the expedition.
 The effort was in vain, and in his journal von Haven does not devote a single word to the episode.

 On 26 September, the expedition arrived in Alexandria in Egypt.
 There and in Cairo, von Haven made the vast majority of the manuscript purchases which formed part of his professional duties on the voyage.
 They stayed in Egypt for one year, and between 6 and 25 September 1762, von Haven and Carsten Niebuhr went on a trip to Sinai, where they were to inspect some inscriptions and visit Saint Catherine's Monastery at Mount Sinai, which was reputed to have a large library of rare manuscripts.
 However, they were led astray by their Arab guides and were not able to see the inscriptions on the mountain; and the monks would not let them into the monastery because they did not have a letter from the Patriarch of the Greek Orthodox Church.
 Von Haven sent a report of this failure to Bernstorff, who had sent word from Copenhagen asking about their progress.
 Bernstorff was dissatisfied with the response and wrote back that he expected better results, but since the post between Denmark and Egypt was slow, his letter did not arrive until long after von Haven's death.